Podgy Pets: Putting Your Furry Friend on a Diet

 A good place to start is a trip to the vets, as it’ll be good to get an expert opinion on how much your precious pooch or cute cat needs to lose (although please note routine trips to your vet are not covered by pet insurance).
 Using special calorie-controlled food from the vets is also an effective way of losing weight.
 You should also create a food diary, recording everything that your pet has to eat for a few days.
 This often highlights those little extras that you’re giving them without even thinking about.

-Although it might feel cruel, you should start by cutting out all treats.
+Although it might feel cruel, you should start by cutting out all treats, and excess foods, especially around the Christmas period when there are lots of leftovers for grabs.
 To avoid hunger, it’s a good idea to divide the pet’s food into smaller, more frequent meals.
 Think little and often, and if you’ve got several cats or a few dogs, another tip is to feed your overweight pet separately, to avoid them from mischievously stealing any leftovers.

 The obvious way to help a pet lose weight is by getting them to exercise more.
 This is obviously a lot more difficult with cats than it is with dogs.
 If you own an overweight dog, gradually start taking them on more walks, slowly increasing how far you go.
 You can also play hide and seek with them, hiding healthy treats around the house, meaning you’ll have them running up and down the stairs searching for more.
 For them to be excited about exercise, you need to be too, so talking to them in a high pitch and eager tone will make them more enthusiastic about going out.
 If you’ve got an overweight cat, you can dedicate a daily playtime, so your cat can enjoy time chasing a ball or exploring a climbing and stretching tower.